cdrummey216/whoami/whoami.md

 I had to find a reason to live and I had to act in accord with what I wanted that life to be like.

 ## Complexity

-Q: What is the source of truth?
+#### What is the source of truth?

-A: The self is the source of truth because ‘truth’ is a concept used to define a property of something.
+The self is the source of truth because ‘truth’ is a concept used to define a property of something.

 We are and I am.
 We define truths together and alone, to one another and ourselves.

 There is beauty in truth.
 For the self, it makes the ripples and waves of memories placid, so that the mind can perceive the subtle and beautiful.

 I was lost amid my own mind for many years.
 I did not know who I was or how to be my self.
 How could I be ‘me’ if I did not know what ‘me’ is?
 I didn’t understand my self, so I relied on mimicry and reflection to define myself.
 In other words, I didn’t know how to be myself so I integrated or imitated the behaviors of others to my own purposes.
-For example, if I see that a colleague at work is routinely not meeting expectations in a certain area, I know that I can drop to that level of performance.

 I did not know my self so I did not know truth.
-If you don’t know truth in your self, you will be unable to know truth in others.
+If you don’t know truth in your own self, you will be unable to know the truth that exists in others.
 If you don’t know truth in your self, you will be identityless.

-I was identityless so I quantified and defined identity so that I could create one that is wholly my own.
-The key to creating your own identity is in the variable answers you use to understand your self and communicate your self.
+I was identityless so I quantified and defined my identity so that I could create one that is wholly my own.
+The key to creating your own identity is in the variable answers that you use to understand your self and communicate your self to others.

 A boat can float and it can sink.
-Whether it is the gentle wearing of time upon the boards or the trials of rough seas, a boat on the water will sink.
+Whether it is the gentle wearing of time upon the boards or the trials of rough seas, a boat on the water will sink eventually.
 The boat’s resilience to the slow arts of time and its determination in the midst of heavy seas is how it remains afloat.
 The worth of a boat is measured by its ability to float in spite of circumstance.

 _Be the unsinkable ship._